 Data breaches cost organizations billions every year and cyber insurance allows organizations to off-load the residual risk-related reliability and costs associated with cybersecurity events.
 Cyber insurance (also known as cyber-liability insurance) minimizes the costs of a cybersecurity event such as ransomware, data breach or network compromise so that businesses do not suffer from severe financial strain.

 Who Needs Cyber Insurance?

 Any business that hosts or stores sensitive information can benefit from cyber insurance.
-The more risk added to a network, the more important it is for organizations to buy cyber insurance policies to reduce costs should the network suffer from a compromise.
-Should a threat lead to data theft, the organization must pay for incident response, remediation, brand damage, litigation, compliance fines, and potential customer reparations.
-Cyber insurance helps alleviate some of this cost.
+The more risk they face, the more important it is for organizations to buy cyber insurance policies to reduce costs from a data breach or disruptive cyber attack.
+Should a threat lead to data theft, the organization must pay for incident response, remediation, brand damage, litigation, compliance fines and potential customer reparations.
+Cyber insurance helps cover some of this cost.

-Destruction of the network and data are also risks from a compromise, and cyber insurance policies cover fallout costs from these cybersecurity events.
-For example, ransomware is a crippling event that could take weeks to remediate using disaster recovery, so a cyber insurance policy covers some of these costs.
+Data loss and destruction, especially in the case of ransomware. are also risks from a compromise.
+Cyber insurance policies cover fallout costs from these cybersecurity incidents.
+For example, ransomware is a crippling event that could take weeks to remediate using disaster recovery.
+A cyber insurance policy covers some of these costs.

 What Attacks Result in Cyber Insurance Claims?

 After a cybersecurity incident, the organization must cover costs for subsequent remediation actions.
 These include: